Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-cumsum.rst

 - ``TT_DATA`` and ``TT_OUT_DATA`` support ``bfloat16`` and ``cbfloat16`` on AIE-ML and AIE-MLv2, but not on AIE.
 - ``TT_DATA`` and ``TT_OUT_DATA`` support ``float`` and ``cfloat`` on AIE, but not on AIE-ML or AIE-MLv2.

 Round modes and their enumerated values are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
-See :ref:`COMPILING_AND_SIMULATING`.
+See :ref:`DSP_COMPILING_AND_SIMULATING`.

 Supported Data Types
 ====================